What Is A HUD Home And How Do You Buy One?

 - State and local transfer taxes

-Though some risks come with purchasing a HUD home, there are also many potential rewards – namely, the possibility of buying a home on the cheap.
+While purchasing a HUD home comes with some risks, there are also many potential rewards – namely, the possibility of buying a home on the cheap.

 If you’re considering a HUD home, start by looking at those available in your area and determining how much it might cost overall to purchase and renovate one of these properties before you begin the home buying process.
 If you’re looking for financing, you can get started online with Rocket Mortgage or give us a call at (833) 326-6018.